sales@effectrode.com

 Metal on metal: Close-up photograph showing Echorec record head against the surface of the magnetic drum.

-The risk of adverse head wear in a tape machine is significantly reduced in comparison to an Echorec because the magnetic plastic tape is so soft and fragile in comparison to the metal heads, which are manufactured from a tough hardened alloy.
+Echoplex™ and Copicat™ owners have a far less stressful time of it all.
+The risk of adverse head wear in these tape echo machines is significantly reduced in comparison to an Echorec.
+This is because the magnetic plastic tape is so soft and fragile in comparison to the metal heads, which are manufactured from a tough hardened alloy.
 Additionally, the plastic tape is a relatively inexpensive part of the machine system and can be regarded as being disposable or sacrificial—if it snaps it can be replaced or spliced.
 It’s the weakest part of the system and will fail preserving the more expensive parts of the machine.
-The worst case scenario of poor head adjustment in a reel-to-reel machine is poor audio reproduction.
+The worst case scenario of poor head adjustment in a tape or reel-to-reel machine is merely poor audio reproduction.

 watkins_copicat_head_alignment_is_easy_320px